dannguyen/smalldata_journalism/class/fall2013/notes-0930.md

 There are four things, explained in detail below:

-1. Using data files I'll provide you, use Excel or Google Spreadsheets to answer the specified questions.
+1. Using data files I'll provide you, use Excel or Google Spreadsheets to answer the specified questions. (*Note to actual Fall 2013 class: We didn't get to Pivot Tables so you can ignore this*)
 2. Explore the NYC data site and find two data sources (or more) that you'd like to link together and try to analyze/visualize.
 Explain how you anticipate linking the datasets together.
 3. Read the assigned New York Times article and answer the questions I've listed.
 4. Make an attempt to set up web hosting for yourself.
 No actual deliverable here, I just want to know if you ran into problems and what those problems were.